caktus/guidebook/docs/deploy-strategies.md

 For some of our earliest projects, we just did everything in a [Fabric](http://www.fabfile.org/) script, without the assistance of any other tools.
-That\'s error-prone and a lot of work.
-We would never do that for a new project, and I\'m not sure any project we still maintain does that.
+That's error-prone and a lot of work.
+We would never do that for a new project, and I'm not sure any project we still maintain does that.

 ### FabulAWS